kyxap1/starred/README.md

 ## Others

+- [ami-builder-packer](https://github.com/awslabs/ami-builder-packer) - An example of an AMI Builder using CI/CD with AWS CodePipeline, AWS CodeBuild, Hashicorp Packer and Ansible.
 - [awesome-sre](https://github.com/dastergon/awesome-sre) - A curated list of awesome Site Reliability and Production Engineering resources.
 - [awesome-design-systems](https://github.com/alexpate/awesome-design-systems) - 💅🏻 ⚒ A collection of awesome design systems
 - [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects